5 Halloween Survival Tips for Parents

-- If you take a more laid back approach, using these guidelines, you will find that the obsession with candy decreases.
+- A more relaxed approach avoids battles.
+If you take a more laid back approach, using these guidelines, you will find that the obsession with candy decreases.
 If you often have lots of food rules, it will take major effort to bite your tongue and not judge your child’s intake.
 But, as our children grown and mature, they need and want to assert their independence.
 Stifling that developmentally-appropriate growth through micromanaging their intake often backfires.

 - Remember, that children want to be happy and feel good.
 If you set the stage (or in this case, table) for them, you are doing your part help them grow and learn what their bodies need.